Initial Child Protection Conferences

 The Core Group must be established and meet within 10 days of the pre-birth conference taking place.

 If a decision is made for an unborn child to have a Child Protection Plan, the child’s name (or ‘baby’, if not known) and expected date of delivery should be sent to the Manager of the Safeguarding Unit pending the birth.
-The Lead Social Worker must then ensure that the name and correct birth date is notified to the Manager following the birth.
+The Lead Practitioner must then ensure that the name and correct birth date is notified to the Manager following the birth.

 If the child is resident outside of the area at birth, the local authority in whose area the child is resident must be advised that the child is in their area and is the subject of a Child Protection Plan.